laminas/laminas-servicemanager-migration/docs/book/v1/intro.md

 ## About Rector

-Rector is a PHP tool that you can run on any PHP project to get instant upgrade or automated refactoring.
-It helps with PHP upgrade, framework upgrade and improves your code quality.
-Also it helps with type-coverage and help to get to the latest PHPStan level.
+Rector is a console application for automated refactoring of PHP applications.
+It helps with:

+- PHP upgrades
+- Framework upgrades
+- Code quality improvements
+- Type coverage

+For more information about Rector, visit: [getrector.org](https://getrector.org)

 ## Using with Rector